-The Missoula Butterfly House and Insectarium was founded in 2009 by a group of passionate bug enthusiasts eager to bring a butterfly house to Missoula.
-After completing a very positive business feasibility analysis with Kallima Consultants, founders of the Butterfly Pavilion near Denver, CO and recognized leaders in the industry, MBHI officially incorporated as a 501(c)3 in early 2011.
-During the first few years, MBHI brought live “bug ambassadors” to community events and festivals to introduce their vision and to educate the Missoula community about arthropods; conducted insect education programs in schools and for other organized groups (scouts, 4-H, etc.); and began building the support that would be necessary to move their vision forward.
-After going through a strategic planning process in 2013, MBHI decided to open the first tangible step towards a butterfly house, an Insectarium in downtown Missoula.
+The Missoula Butterfly House and Insectarium was founded in 2009 by passionate bug enthusiasts eager to bring a butterfly house to Missoula.
+After completing a very positive business feasibility analysis with Kallima Consultants, founders of the Butterfly Pavilion near Denver, CO and recognized leaders in the industry, we officially incorporated as a 501(c)3 in early 2011.
+During our first few years, we brought live “bug ambassadors” to community events and festivals to introduce our vision and to educate the Missoula community about arthropods; we conducted insect education programs in schools and for other organized groups (scouts, 4-H, etc.); and we began building the support that would be necessary to move our vision forward.
+After going through a strategic planning process in 2013, we decided to take our first big step forward.

-The Missoula Butterfly House and Insectarium inspires an appreciation and understanding of insects and their relatives.
+Our Mission is to inspire an appreciation and understanding of insects and their relatives.

 Engaging individuals to better understand and appreciate arthropods.

 Providing a fun, respectful, and inviting learning atmosphere for all.

 Dedication to excellence and intellectual honesty through ethical and transparent conduct.

 Sharing a love for the natural world and some of its smallest creatures through teaching and exploration.

 Embedded in science, we are lifelong learners continuing to expand on our expertise to share accurate and current information.